 One of the most important things in any person's life is communication.
 In this way, we can send our messages, we can make our ideas known, we can clear up misunderstandings and reach harmony in our relationships.
 Communication is the vehicle that underlies interpersonal relationships and is the foundation of all things.

-If you're looking to improve your public speaking skills, here are some current tactics which are also useful for training in organizations:
+If you're looking to improve your public speaking skills, here are some current tactics that are also useful for training in organizations:

 1. Focus on preparation.